Former Bakersfield elementary school principal Leslie Chance sentenced 50 years to life in prison for husband's murder

 “The fact Todd loved me as much as he did … it will always hold a special place in my heart,” Bullman said.
 “My mother did not do it.”

-Leslie Chance was brought to tears by her daughter’s testimony, as emotions and tensions remained high throughout the hearing.
+Leslie Chance was brought to tears by her daughter’s statement, as emotions and tensions remained high throughout the hearing.
 However, when Brehmer sentenced Chance, her response was stoic and emotionless.

-While the prosecution and Todd Chance’s family expressed their satisfaction with the result of the trial, they lamented how long the process drew the proceedings out.
+While the prosecution and Todd Chance’s family expressed their satisfaction with the result of the trial, they lamented how long the process drew out the proceedings.

 “Everyone wishes this would have gone quicker, but also wish Mrs. Chance would have called a divorce attorney instead of murdering her husband,” said Deputy District Attorney Arthur Norris.